simonwoerpel/runpandarun/README.md

 index: foo
 """)

-# directly via the Playbook object
+# directly via the Playbook object (which is a pydantic object)
 play = Playbook(columns=[
     "column1",
     {"id": "RegisterNr"},